swimoden/LocalizationExtractor/README.md

 - Project path
 - Localization directories (comma-separated)
 - Localization file name (`Localizable.strings` by default)
-- Regex patterns for extraction
+- Example of localization usage (used to generate regex patterns automatically)
+- Whether to include comments in the `.strings` file
 - Localization base path

 Example session: